How To Beat Jet Lag with These Simple Hacks

 To tackle the problem, we can understand it by trying out a new word: desynchronosis.

 Desynchronosis is the medical term for jet lag.
 It means that your circadian rhythm – your body clock – is out of sync.
 Your body thinks it’s still in one time zone, but it’s physically somewhere else.
 So it gets confused, tired and stupid.
+It gets even more challenging if you experience a flight delay and things are turned upside down.
+In that case you might be able to claim flight delayed compensation, but your jet lag might still be worse due to extra tiredness.

 The best way to beat jet lag is to quickly and clearly give your body the information it needs about the new time zone.
 In short, your body needs a good amount of sleep and sunlight and at the right times.